-up to 400°F. This line should be insulated to prevent thermal injury or burns.
+The boiler condensate drain line can get as hot as the stack.
+This may be up to 400°F. This line should be insulated to prevent thermal injury or burns.

-fail and allow exhaust gas to leak into the room.
+WARNINGDo NOT use copper or plastic for the boiler condensate line, as these may fail and allow exhaust gas to leak into the room.